-You've said you never thought you'd live to see legalised marijuana.
+You've said you never thought you'd live to see legalized marijuana.
 And now you own a brand of your own recreational pot called Willie's Reserve that you can legally sell in states like Colorado.
 Do you ever get tired of knowing what's best for America and having to wait for everyone else to catch up?

 (Laughs hard) Yes!
 But, fortunately, the world does catch up.
-Like, even the farmers are realising they can do pretty good with organic farming, and the farmer's markets are doing pretty good.
-People are realising they can buy from the local farmer without having their breakfast trucked in from 1500 miles away.
+Like, even the farmers are realizing they can do pretty good with organic farming, and the farmer's markets are doing pretty good.
+People are realizing they can buy from the local farmer without having their breakfast trucked in from 1500 miles away.
 So, yeah, I think people are getting educated, and they're concerned about what they eat, what they drink, what they smoke.
 I like to think we're getting a little bit smarter.

 Since you tend to be on the right side of history before it happens, what do you see on the horizon for the next ten to 20 years?
 What's exciting you?
 What's giving you hope for America?

 Well, I think fortunately we're not in control.
 The Earth is going to do what it wants to do—with or without us.
 We're just kind of along for the ride.
 I think we should be more concerned about how we treat it.
-Just as self-defence, if nothing else.
+Just as self-defense, if nothing else.
 Because if the Earth don't like you, your ass is gone.
 If the planet thinks you're a flea biting it on the foot, there's a little earthquake and you're out of it.
 The Earth is going to be all right.